sayan01/redyt/README.md

 - images are only removed from a subreddit directory when updating that dir
 - remove unnecesary awks and redirection into temporary files
 - supresses ugly output of wget and shows minimal progress update instead
+- limit can be changed in ~/.config/redyt/limit file

 The rofi prompt reads from ~/.config/redyt/subreddits file if present.